vokimon/apunts/computers/godot/tiling.md

 Instead of using an image you can use a scene as a tile.
 You have all the functionality of scenes replicated as tiles.

+## Parallax layers

+A Parallax background is a good complement to a tile set based scenario.
+Great effect with small effort.

+ParallaxBackground has to be the root of your ParallaxLayer ParallaxLayers do not have images by themselves, you must add Sprite2D as child.

+- Sprite / Centering: Uncheck so that the top left corner
+- ParallaxLayer / Mirroring, for a continuous
+- ParallaxLayer / Scale: Speed factor relative to the camera movement
+	- One follows the camera movement, 0 is stopped
+	- Below one will give the impression of distance
+	- Above one will give the impression that is passed closer to the camera than the main object.
+- Since layers are just containers, we can add any kind of node as child.

+-